Anjum799/Aadhar_card/README.md

 Click the Generate button

-The Card Will be genera
+The Card Will be generat